 The securities lending agent provides expertise and operational support for securities lending and in return will charge a fee for its services.
 Securities lending activities generate income for the relevant Sub-Fund lending securities.
 At least 75% of the gross income generated from any securities lending transaction will accrue to the relevant Sub-Fund, while up to 25% of the gross income will be split between the securities lending agent arranging the securities lending transaction for the relevant Sub-Funds, the Depositary and the Management Company.
-No more than 5% of the gross income generated from any securities lending transaction will accrue to the Depositary for its duties as depositary of the Fund, whereas the Management Company will not receive more than 5% of the gross income generated from such transactions to cover its costs relating to monitoring, reviewing and acting upon portfolio related security lending activities.
+No more than 5% of the gross income generated from such transactions to cover its costs relating to monitoring, reviewing and acting upon portfolio related security lending activities.
 The remaining part of the gross income generated from securities lending transactions (i.e. 10%) will accrue to the securities lending agent.
 Investors can find additional information on the securities lending agent on the following website: www.eseclending.com.